The Mage Guide for Mists of Pandaria

 - Strength is useless for a mage.

 - PvP power is for PvP only and increases damage (and healing) to players.
 More here.
-It’s value is close to that on Int.
+It was nerfed hard in patch 5.3, being cut in value by a third and also the amount of PvP power on gems was cut in half.

 Gems for Mages